-I’ve always been fascinated by cats.
-In fact my first suitor, a sweet seven year old named Lance, presented me a National Geographic featuring a cat article.
+I have always been fascinated by cats.
+In fact, my first suitor, a sweet seven-year-old named Lance, presented me with a National Geographic featuring a cat article.
 It worked!

 I was inspired to start Corvallis Cat Care after many experiences working in other veterinary clinics where I became the doctor always scheduled to see the cats, especially those thought to be irascible.
 I came to appreciate that they were not “bad”, they were just scared.
 After experiencing how uncomfortable my own cats were when visiting veterinary clinics, I wanted to create a hospital where I would want to take my own cats, a place that would meet my expectations as a concerned cat guardian.

-I envisioned a space that, unlike most practices, would have windows in the exam rooms so feline patients could connect to the outside world and be soothed by something familiar while being in a very unfamiliar place.
+I envisioned a space that, unlike most practices, would have windows in the exam rooms so feline patients could connect to the outside world, soothed by something familiar while being in a very unfamiliar place.
 I wanted to build a hospital staffed by members who all really liked cats and wanted to work with them; staff who were themselves cat people and would understand and appreciate feline sensibilities and cat opinions.
-I wanted more wood and less metal, fewer smells to offend cat noses, fewer noises.
+I wanted more wood and less metal, fewer smells to offend cat noses, and fewer noises.
 And I wanted to work with other doctors who themselves had a particular fondness for cats.
-Read more about Dr. Blouin here.

 Dr. Tamara Kimmel